bhisaac/5eFP/5eFP-SRD.md

 **Keen Smell.** The troll has advantage on WIS checks that rely on smell.

 **Regeneration.** The troll heals 1 wound (10 hit points) at the start of its turn before applying any other effects or features that trigger at the start of its turn.
 If the troll takes acid or fire damage, this trait doesn’t function at the start of the troll’s next turn.
-The troll dies only if it starts its turn with the dying condition and doesn’t regenerate.
+The troll dies only if it starts its turn with MAX Wounds (0 hp) and doesn’t regenerate.

 ### Actions